-'''

-MVI-GEC COMMUNICATION MODULE MENU
+''' MVI-GEC COMMUNICATION MODULE MENU

 ?=Display Menu

 B=Block Transfer Statistics

 C=Module Configuration

 R=Transfer Configuration from PC to MVI Unit

 S=Transfer Configuration from MVI Unit to PC

 U=Reset diagnostic data

 V=Version Information

 W=Warm Boot Module

 Status: 1=Server 0, 2=Server 1, 3=Server 2, 4=Server 3, 5=Server 4

 E=Client 0, F=Client 1, G=Client 2, H=Client 3, I=Client 4

 Cfg : 6=Server 0, 7=Server 1, 8=Server 2, 9=Server 3, 0=Server 4

-@=Network Menu Esc=Exit Program
+@=Network Menu Esc=Exit Program '''

-'''

-Caution: Some of the commands available to you from this menu are designed for advanced debugging and system testing only, and can cause the module to stop communicating with the processor or with other devices, resulting in potential data loss or other failures.
-Only use these commands if you are specifically directed to do so by ProSoft Technology Technical Support staff.
-Some of these command keys are not listed on the menu, but are active nevertheless.
+Caution: Some of the commands available to you from this menu are designed for advanced debugging and system testing only, and can cause the module to stop communicating with the processor or with other devices, resulting in potential data loss or other communication failures.
+Use these commands only if you fully understand their potential effects, or if you are specifically directed to do so by ProSoft Technology Technical Support Engineers.

+There may be some special command keys that are not listed on the menu but that may activate additional diagnostic or debugging features.
+If you need these functions, you will be advised how to use them by Technical Support.
 Please be careful when pressing keys so that you do not accidentally execute an unwanted command.